matyix/helix/site-releases/trunk/src/site/markdown/recipes/user_def_rebalancer.md

 YAMLClusterSetup.YAMLClusterConfig config = setup.setupCluster(input);
 ```

-### Write a rebalancer
+### Write a Rebalancer
-Below is a full implementation of a rebalancer that extends [HelixRebalancer](http://helix.incubator.apache.org/javadocs/0.7.0-incubating/reference/org/apache/helix/controller/rebalancer/HelixRebalancer.html).
+Below is a full implementation of a rebalancer that extends [HelixRebalancer](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/HelixRebalancer.html).
 In this case, it simply throws out the previous resource assignment, computes the target node for as many partition replicas as can hold a lock in the LOCKED state (in this example, one), and assigns them the LOCKED state (which is at the head of the state preference list).
 Clearly a more robust implementation would likely examine the current ideal state to maintain current assignments, and the full state list to handle models more complicated than this one.
 However, for a simple lock holder implementation, this is sufficient.

-Location: incubator-helix/recipes/user-rebalanced-lock-manager/src/main/java/org/apache/helix/userdefinedrebalancer/LockManagerRebalancer.java
+Location: `incubator-helix/recipes/user-rebalanced-lock-manager/src/main/java/org/apache/helix/userdefinedrebalancer/LockManagerRebalancer.java`

 ```
 @Override
+public void init(HelixManager manager, ControllerContextProvider contextProvider) {
+  // do nothing; this rebalancer is independent of the manager }

+@Override
-public ResourceAssignment computeResourceMapping(RebalancerConfig rebalancerConfig, Cluster cluster,
+public ResourceAssignment computeResourceMapping(RebalancerConfig rebalancerConfig,
-    ResourceCurrentState currentState) {
+    ResourceAssignment prevAssignment, Cluster cluster, ResourceCurrentState currentState) {
-  // Get the rebalcancer context (a basic partitioned one) PartitionedRebalancerContext context = rebalancerConfig.getRebalancerContext(
-      PartitionedRebalancerContext.class);
+  // get a typed config
+  PartitionedRebalancerConfig config = PartitionedRebalancerConfig.from(rebalancerConfig);

-  // Initialize an empty mapping of locks to participants ResourceAssignment assignment = new ResourceAssignment(context.getResourceId());
+  // Initialize an empty mapping of locks to participants ResourceAssignment assignment = new ResourceAssignment(config.getResourceId());

-  // Get the list of live participants in the cluster List<ParticipantId> liveParticipants = new ArrayList<ParticipantId>(
+  // Get the list of live participants in the cluster List<ParticipantId> liveParticipants =
-      cluster.getLiveParticipantMap().keySet());
+      new ArrayList<ParticipantId>(cluster.getLiveParticipantMap().keySet());

-  // Get the state model (should be a simple lock/unlock model) and the highest-priority state StateModelDefId stateModelDefId = context.getStateModelDefId();
+  // Get the state model (should be a simple lock/unlock model) and the highest-priority state StateModelDefId stateModelDefId = config.getStateModelDefId();
   StateModelDefinition stateModelDef = cluster.getStateModelMap().get(stateModelDefId);
   if (stateModelDef.getStatesPriorityList().size() < 1) {
     LOG.error("Invalid state model definition.
 There should be at least one state.");